-Scientist discovers new target for cancer therapyJanuary 24th, 2013 in Cancer /
+Scientist discovers new target for cancer therapyJanuary 24, 2013 in Medicine & Health / Cancer

 Tumour cells need far more nutrients than normal cells and these nutrients cannot get into the malignant cells without transporters.

 These are compounds that are responsible for the absorption of peptides, amino acids, sugars, vitamins and other nutrients.
 They exist in all cell types, particularly in those tissues responsible for the absorption of nutrients, such as the intestine and kidneys.

 What if you could turn off a transporter that was important to tumour cells, but not to normal cells?

 Dr Vadivel Ganapathy, of the Medical College of Georgia, suggests we can do that.
 He and his team report in a paper published in the Biochemical Journal today that the plasma membrane transporter SLC5A8 can inhibit the spread of tumours by decreasing the amount of the anti-apoptotic protein surviving in tumour cells.
 This induces apoptosis (cell death) and renders the tumour cells more sensitive to anti-cancer drugs.
 All this without affecting the activity of SLC5A8 in normal cells.